OpenTAI/taiadv/README.md

 - **models:** implementations for commonly used models
 - **training** implementations of training pipeline

 See [examples](https://github.com/OpenTAI/taiadv/tree/main/examples) for using our training pipeline with other modules to train a robust model.
-You can also find examples for attack/defense examples as well.
+You can also find examples for attack/defense as well.

 ## Contributing to TAIAdv